Morning Note: Market News and an Update from Constellation Brands.

 Company News

-Constellation Brands is a leading international producer and marketer of beer, wine, and spirits, with a portfolio of higher-end brands including Corona, Modelo, and Robert Mondavi.
-Part of the group’s strategy is to supplement organic growth with bolt-on acquisitions, and to focus on premium, margin accretive, growth opportunities.
+Constellation Brands is a leading international producer and marketer of beer, wine, and spirits, with a portfolio of higher-end brands including Corona and Modelo.
+Part of the group’s strategy is to supplement organic growth with bolt-on acquisitions, and to focus on premium, margin-accretive, growth opportunities.
+As a part of that process, the wine business has been restructuring and downsized via disposals.
+The group recently appointed a new CEO.

-The overall business is cash generative, with free cash flow up 13% to $1.6bn during the year to date.
-Net debt continue to decline, and the company is just below its target of 3.0x net leverage.
-The group returned $220m to shareholders in share repurchases and increased its quarterly dividend by 11% to $1.01.
+The overall business is cash generative, with free cash flow up 9% to $485m in the quarter.
+Net debt gearing remains around the group’s target of 3.0x.
+The group has returned $324m to shareholders in share repurchases in the year to date and increased its quarterly dividend by 1% to $1.03.

-The company is expanding its beer business in Mexico and expects to spend $3.0bn between FY25 and FY28 to support the future growth of the core, high-end Mexican beer portfolio with modular additions at existing facilities and a third brewery site at Veracruz.
-The company currently anticipates its next modular addition to come online in FY26 and initial production at the Veracruz site to be in late FY26 or early FY27.
+The company is expanding its beer business in Mexico and expects to spend $3.0bn between FY2025 and FY2028 to support the future growth of the core, high-end Mexican beer portfolio with modular additions at existing facilities and a third brewery site at Veracruz.

 Source: Bloomberg